home / exhibitions / publications / printing services / contact

 Artist Statement & Resume

 I became interested in photography at age nine when my favorite uncle gave me some darkroom equipment (a film developing tank, a contact printing frame, a few trays, and chemicals).
 The results of my first efforts in my bathroom/darkroom impressed me as pure magic.
-My little contact prints curled severely as they dried—I did not know how to flatten them—but in spite of this problem, I knew that photography would always hold a central place in my life.
+My little contact prints curled severely as they dried—I did not know how to flatten them.
+I knew that photography would always hold a central place in my life.

 stansherer@comcast.net